NITCbase/nitcbase.github.io/docs/Misc/Indexing.md

 To process our search query in the absence of an index, we need to fetch all the records from disk blocks one by one, and check if they satisfy our search condition _(`Attribute_2` > X)_.
 This implies that the number of disk accesses required to process a query in the absence of an index is **1000**.

 Suppose, an index is created on `Attribute_2` of this relation.
-In NITCBase, the maximum number of entries in an internal index block and leaf index block are 100 and 63 respectively.
+In NITCbase, the maximum number of entries in an internal index block and leaf index block are 100 and 63 respectively.
 When an index block is full, it is split into two, i.e a new index block is allocated such that each of them is atleast half full.
 So, if there is more than one internal index block and leaf index block, the minimum number of entries in an internal index block and leaf index block are 50 and 32 respectively.
 We know that all the attribute values along with their record pointers appear in any of the leaf blocks.
 So the maximum number of leaf index blocks is:

 $$
 \#Leaf Index Blocks = \left \lceil \frac {12000} {32} \right \rceil = 375